After debate, facility is named after … nobody

 Robert Firriolo, the legislature’s lawyer, advised “if you call it the ‘Philipstown Senior Center,’ people might think it’s a town, as opposed to a county, facility.”

-So, the committee settled on the Friendship Center in Philipstown, reflecting the title of county facilities in other towns.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+So, the committee settled on the Friendship Center in Philipstown, reflecting the title of county facilities in other towns.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.